 We are now in the bang middle of the pandemic.
 While the disease rages, people and businesses are running out of patience and runway – lockdowns cannot hold for extended periods.

 While a lot has been written about the sanitization and other practices that restaurants are adapting to, I wanted to touch upon what is actually happening on the ground and the innovations that are leading the way for this resilient industry.
-Not every measure is suitable for every format of restaurant, however I hope that the list below will tickle your brains and get you thinking on new ways to adapt to the crisis.
+Not every measure is suitable for every format of the restaurant, however, I hope that the list below will tickle your brains and get you thinking about new ways to adapt to the crisis.

 Restaurants around the world are coming up with new ways to enforce social distancing within their premises.